ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The senior software engineer technical focus interview is typically a sixty to ninety-minute conversation between the candidate and a lead interviewer, ideally with a primarily silent second interviewer on hand to take notes.
 Depending on the length of your focus guide and how many subjects you want to cover, you may consider splitting out the subjects into multiple focus interviews.

-I emphasize that this interview should be conversational; you're looking to find out which areas of software engineering the candidate is most knowledgeable and passionate about, and in which areas they ve either never been held accountable or have historically delegated.
+I emphasize that this interview should be conversational; you're looking to find out which areas of software engineering the candidate is most knowledgeable and passionate about, and in which areas they've either never been held accountable or have historically delegated.
 Doing this does not require brainteasers, pair programming, or any problem-solving.
 Simply ask!

 Start the interview informally with some light conversation.
 After a minute or two, begin describing the agenda/plan for the meeting.
 Let the candidate know you have a document with an interview guide in it, and your goal is to get the candidate to discuss the topics in that guide over the next sixty to seventy-five minutes, leaving fifteen minutes at the end for them to ask you questions.

 After the preamble you'll jump into the first section of the interview guide.
 Your goal in every section of the guide is not to ask every single question.
-You're looking first to determine which of the three categories the candidate falls into for that subject area bad, good, or amazing and then

-to narrow down a score from there.
+You're looking first to determine which of the three categories the candidate falls into for that subject area bad, good, or amazing and then to narrow down a score from there.
 You should have a pretty good idea of where to categorize the candidate after the first question or two, then use follow-up questions to probe further to narrow in on a score.

 If a candidate completely misses, or admits they are not familiar with a topic, there is no need to keep going to every question; you've got your score and you can move on.

-On the other hand, if a candidate nails the first question, they may well be a true expert in that area, but you likely won't be confident of their mastery until they ve provided insightful answers to multiple questions across the subject.
+On the other hand, if a candidate nails the first question, they may well be a true expert in that area, but you likely won't be confident of their mastery until they've provided insightful answers to multiple questions across the subject.
 Typically, it takes more time and questioning to identify mastery than a lack of qualification.

 Don't hesitate to politely cut off a candidate's answer and move on to the next category when you know you've heard enough.
 Your goal is to help the candidate demonstrate their skill and knowledge across all the topics that you've decided are important for this role and chosen to evaluate in this interview.
 Letting a candidate rabbit-hole and consume time on a single topic when you already have all the information you need for a score robs them of the opportunity to demonstrate their capabilities in other topics if you run out of time in the interview.
-It is your job, not the candidate s, to manage the pace of the interview.
+It is your job, not the candidate's, to manage the pace of the interview.

 ### Executive interviews